Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 If you're hiking with a person who has insect phobias, it can lead to an unpleasant trail experience when that person transforms into a wailing, flailing freak out right in front of your eyes.

-Another reason for using repellents while hiking is to minimize exposure to disease.
+Another reason for using insect repellents while hiking is to minimize exposure to disease.

 There are certain insects (mosquitoes) and other small biting trouble makers (ticks) which act as vectors, transferring diseases in their saliva once they bite a human.